Stephenx75/Mega-Projects/README.md

 **CD Key Generator** - Generates a unique key for your applications to use based on some arbitrary algorithm that you can specify.
 Great for software developers looking to make shareware that can be activated.

 **Regex Query Tool** - A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
-It will run the regular exp****ression against the source text and return any matches or flag errors in the regular exp****ression.
+It will run the regular expression against the source text and return any matches or flag errors in the regular expression.

 Networking
 ---------